philc/book-notes/business/powerful - patty mccord.md

   and give them much higher offers.
 * If you can't pay market for every position, focus on paying the highest rates for the most important position for your company.
 It seems like a no brainer.
-Having a universal compensation schedule where you you tie your compensation to some percentile of what you perceive as market is too coarse of a strategy.
+Having a universal compensation schedule where you tie your compensation to some percentile of what you perceive as market is too coarse of a strategy.
 There are some positions which are much more important to have stars and then others.
 * Proactively let people go.
 Make that a part of your culture.
 It's good for the business, for the